ubuntu/ubuntu-desktop-documentation/docs/index.md

 **How is it different?** Compared to other mainstream operating systems, Ubuntu Desktop prioritizes your privacy and security.
 It's free to download, use, modify and share.
 Compared to other Linux-based systems, Ubuntu Desktop aims to make open-source software easy and pleasant to use.
 Thanks to regular releases and commercial support, Ubuntu Desktop is a reliable and predictable platform.

 **Is it for me?** Ubuntu Desktop is used by millions of users at home, for development and in enterprise.
 Anyone with a laptop or a PC is welcome to use Ubuntu Desktop.
-If you aren't sure, you can try Ubuntu Desktop without making any permanent changes on your computer: just {ref}`run it from a USB stick <try-ubuntu-desktop>`.
+If you aren't sure, you can try Ubuntu Desktop without making any permanent changes on your computer: {ref}`run it from a USB stick <try-ubuntu-desktop>`.

 :::{caution}
 The Ubuntu Desktop guide is under construction.
 The current state is a preview.
 URLs might change at any time and some content is unfinished.